Dominique Antoine Magaud

 Dominique Antoine Jean-Baptiste Magaud (4 August 1817, Marseille - 23 December 1899, Marseille) was a French painter, muralist and art school director.

 Biography

 He came from a middle-class family and began his career as a customs weigher for the Old Port of Marseilles.
-In 1839, he decided to start new career and enrolled at the local art academy.
+In 1839, he decided to start a new career and enrolled at the local art academy.
 After graduating, he completed his studies with Léon Cogniet at the École des Beaux-arts in Paris and remained there for a few years.